Download Financial Dataset Using Yahoo Finance in Python | A Complete Guide

 yahoo_financials = YahooFinancials('BTC-USD') data=yahoo_financials.get_historical_price_data("2019-07-10", "2021-05-30", "monthly") btc_df = pd.DataFrame(data['BTC-USD']['prices']) btc_df = btc_df.drop('date', axis=1).set_index('formatted_date') btc_df.head()

 For more details about the module, you can check out its GitHub Repository.

-The full information is ultimately sourced from Yahoo Finance and now you know how to import any stock or cryptocurrency price and information dataset into your code and begin exploring and experimenting with them.
+The full information is ultimately sourced from Yahoo Finance and now you know how to import yahoo finance into python and how to import any stock or cryptocurrency price and information dataset into your code and begin exploring and experimenting with them.
 Good luck with your adventures and feel free to share your code with me on LinkedIn or feel free to reach out to me in case of any doubts or errors.

 Thank you for reading till the end.
 Hope you are doing well and stay safe and are getting vaccinated soon or already are.